Strix-CZ/dont-wake-my-wife-webpage/readme.md

 ### TODOs

-- Add support for multiple users
+- Admin interface to add a user and device (command line?)
 - Way how to execute the server (main method)
-- Admin interface to add a user and device (command line?)
 - Method to estimate battery percentage from check-ins
 - Handle to get battery level
 - Deployment